zenstackhq/zenstack/README.md

 ZenStack aims to simplify these tasks by providing:

--   An intuitive data modeling language for defining data types, relationships and access policies
+-   An intuitive data modeling language for defining data types, relations and access policies

 ```prisma
 model User {